 Shane Education Taiwan is the Taiwan branch of Shane English School, one of the biggest British owned TEFL companies in Asia and in Taiwan.
-This position is for teaching jobs in Taipei, Taiwan’s bustling capital city.
+This position is for teaching jobs in Hsinchu, a complex of traditional Taiwanese culture, beautiful green spaces, and high-tech industry.
 Positions are available at both franchise schools and head-office run schools.

 - NT$580-NT$630 starting hourly rate (with further incremental pay increases every 6 months).

 - NT$20,000 end of contract bonus.

 - Structured curriculum and courses.